ArtemioPadilla/autonomous-navigation-basics/README.md

 .
 ├── README.md
 └── docs
-    ├── books/            # PDF and DOCX format books and chapters ├── essays/           # Markdown essays in English and Spanish │   └── env/          # AI-generated content versions ├── papers/           # Academic and research papers in PDF format └── readme.md         # This documentation file
+    ├── books/            # Books and chapters in PDF and DOCX formats ├── essays/           # Essays in Markdown (English and Spanish) │   └── env/          # AI-enhanced content versions ├── papers/           # Research papers in PDF format └── readme.md         # Documentation for the docs folder
 ```